 Radebaugh received Albuquerque Arts Alliance Bravos Award for Excellence in Visual Arts for Mass: of Our World.
 Paintings from this exhibition are in the permanent collections of Albuquerque Museum; University of New Mexico Art Museum; State of New Mexico 1% for the Arts Collection; and several private collections.

 In 2008 he began a new artistic project, Ghost of Sea.
 He had been driving and camping throughout the United States and Canada for many years, finding inspiration and subject matter.
 With this project, however, he focused his journeys on the Interior Plains of Canada and the Great Plains of the United States.
 He has followed rivers from headwaters to confluence to mouth, walked across grasslands, and climbed mountains to look out over vast prairies.

 Radebaugh has traveled from the Rockies to the Mississippi and from the Gulf of Mexico to northern Canada.
 One of the more memorable journeys was two weeks near the Arctic Ocean, 250 miles above the Arctic Circle in Inuvik, Northwest Territories.
-His plans are to continue this project, Ghost of Sea.
-He is currently painting images inspired by the tundra of Northwest Territories, and his next journey will be northern Canada in 2017.
+He has completed his travels for the Ghost of Sea Project and is currently painting images inspired by the Northwest Territories.